 W-Employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to your health savings account.
-Report on Form 8889, Health Savings Accounts (HSAs)
+Report on Form 8889, Health Savings Accounts (HSAs).

 Y-Deferrals under a section 409A nonqualified deferred compensation plan Z-Income under a nonqualified deferred compensation plan that fails to satisfy section 409A.
 This amount is also included in box 1.
 It is subject to an additional 20% tax plus interest.
-See the Instructions for Forms 1040 and 1040-SR.
+See the Form 1040 instructions.